 Areas of counselling I deal with

-Mindfulness can help you:
+Mindfulness and compassion training can help you:

 - Cope better with stress, anxiety, depression, pain, chronic illness